Permission granted for redistribution – photo credit required

 Get a sneak peek of Moonlight in the Garden during Preview Night.
 Enjoy live music from The Antique Hearts and delectable eats from Neomonde Mediterranean Foods.

 Carolina Brewing Company is brewing a beer especially for this magical evening and, of course, the fire pits will be ablaze with marshmallows ready to roast.
+Wine will be donated by the North Carolina Winegrower's Association.

 North Carolina Press Release